rashadism/openchoreo/docs/contributors/development-process.md

 >
 > *Time and Date*: First Monday of the sprint

-Each team/contributors get together and plan for the current sprint by picking tasks from the [OpenChoreo Development](https://github.com/orgs/openchoreo/projects/7) board backlog and move to the current iteration.
+Each team/contributor gets together and plans for the current sprint by picking tasks from the [OpenChoreo Development](https://github.com/orgs/openchoreo/projects/7) board backlog and moving them to the current iteration.

 #### Key Tasks
 - Pick tasks from backlog for the current sprint